 The LLH consists of a housing unit that includes a TEC and encapsulates the QCL chip; it is designed to ease its installation and replacement.
-Its internal temperature is controlled by a Peltier junction and a PT-100 temperature sensor, and can reach temperatures lower than -30°C. Heat should be dissipated using one of the setups described in section 3.1.4.
+Its internal temperature is controlled by a Peltier junction and a NTC 10K4CG thermistor as temperature sensor 1, and can reach temperatures lower than -30°C. Heat should be dissipated using one of the setups described in section 3.1.4.
 The LLH temperature is controlled by the ALPES LASERS TC-3 (see section 6.1).